Minnesota College Accreditation Levels

 Level 2 schools

-The business school or college of business within the educational institution
+The business school or college of business within the educational institution is accredited.

 - Minnesota State University - Mankato, College of Business